nepgeargo/slim-voltex/README.md

-# Slim Voltex
+# Slim Voltex - 3D-printable minimalist SDVX controller

-This design aims to produce a fully printable SDVX controller that is slimmer than other versions on the market.

 ## Notes
 * All measurements are in millimeters